oracle/coherence-js-client/README.md

 let map = session.getMap('Test')
 ```

-Once we have the handle to our map, we can invoke the same basic operations as a standard JavaScript Map:
+Once we have a handle to our map, we can invoke the same basic operations as a standard JavaScript Map:
 ```javascript
 await map.size
 // (zero)